mvdbent/Search-Scripts-In-Jamf/README.md

 - `userName` to give the name of the account used to authenticate and access the scripts.
 As mentioned previously, it is recommended to have a dedicated account for that as the credentials will be in the script in plain text (even if mostly that script will be executed from an admin computer)
 - `userPasswd` to give the password of the account

+You can also execute the script and if you didn't fill the variables, it will ask for the relevant informations (URL, username and password)

 Don’t forget to make the script executable:
 `chmod u+x /path/to/searchScriptsInJamf.sh`